Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 - [MCPE-97466](https://bugs.mojang.com/browse/MCPE/issues/MCPE-97466) - The thumbnail image for a saved world was not taken with Ray Tracing (fixed in Preview 1.20.10.20)
 - [MCPE-118898](https://bugs.mojang.com/browse/MCPE/issues/MCPE-118898) - Moon lighting originated from the opposite angle underwater at night (fixed in Preview 1.20.0.20)
 - [MCPE-112916](https://bugs.mojang.com/browse/MCPE/issues/MCPE-112916) - Soul torches emitted the wrong colour of light
-- [MCPE-119972](https://bugs.mojang.com/browse/MCPE/issues/MCPE-119972) - Blocks with flipbook textures didn't animate their PBR maps (could not be reproduced by Mojang)
+- [MCPE-119972](https://bugs.mojang.com/browse/MCPE/issues/MCPE-119972) - Blocks with flipbook textures didn't animate their PBR maps

 # Vanilla RTX Bug Tracking
 For issues related to the Vanilla RTX App, Vanilla RTX, or other related projects, visit their respective GitHub repositories and check the issues there.